babylonhealth/Wall-E/README.md

 ### Detection of the Merge Label

-When a specific label – configurable via the `MERGE_LABEL` environment variable – is added to your Pull Requests, Wall-E will:
+When a specific label – configurable via the `MERGE_LABEL` environment variable – is added to your Pull Request, Wall-E will:

  - Add that PR to a queue dedicated to the branch this PR is targeting
  - Post a comment in the PR to let you know that the PR has been queued and its position in the queue

-(†) Wall-E handles one merge queue per target branch to allow PRs targeting different branches to be merged in parallel.
+(†) Wall-E handles one serial merge queue per target branch, to allow PRs targeting different branches to be merged in parallel.
+Which means that each PR targeting the same branch will be merged in order one after the other, but PRs targeting different branches can be merged independently in parallel.

 ### Integration of a PR